xelanat/erd.lol/README.md

 ### Potential Downsides

-MermaidJS can struggle with making palatable ER diagrams when the number of tables and relationships is high.
-This is arbitrary (what's "high") and subjective (what's "palatable"), but keep in mind that large databases may look chaotic.
+Mermaid can struggle with making palatable ER diagrams when the number of tables and relationships is high.
+This is arbitrary (what's "high") and subjective (what's "palatable").
+But keep in mind that using Mermaid's layout algorithm comes with the drawback that you cannot manually arrange entities.

 ### Support